Our Fellowship Category Tool has been designed to help you reflect on your practice

 I guess like many others in similar support roles, I’ve always seen myself as more of a facilitator.
 It takes you a while to appreciate that we are all vital cogs in the system.
 We all want to learn!

-The HEA is gathering momentum in a big way in Australia.
+Advance HE is gathering momentum in a big way in Australia.
 There is a good understanding of the challenge involved in reaching Associate Fellow.
 The bar is high and there’s a growing recognition amongst Australian academics of what is required to reach that bar.
-Lecturers really want an additional form of feedback and professional development, and the HEA provides that.
+Lecturers really want an additional form of feedback and professional development, and Advance HE provides that.